Main menu

 Publishing files

 The interface for selecting what files to publish is very similar to Loco's file export dialogue.
-The options include everything that the Export API supports, plus a special path field which controls how and where each locale is exported on the target host.
+The options include everything that the Export API supports, plus a destination path which controls how and where each locale is exported on the target host.

 Frequency